Embird Embroidery Software

 Specify parameters of flattening stitches

-6 - In the next dialog choose "Fill > Plain Fill > Fill 1" pattern type.
-After a short while, flatenning stitches are inserted into Editor (Picture No. 5).
+6 - In the next dialog, choose the "Fill > Plain Fill > Fill 1" pattern type.
+After a short while, flattening stitches are inserted into the Editor (Picture No. 5).

 Flatenning stitches are inserted into Editor